tock/tock/doc/wg/core/notes/core-notes-2021-06-25.md

 - Leon: We have been getting inquiries on releasing a new "Tock-registers" version.
 Unfortunately, the latest Rust nightly build does break the current released version.
 We should look into that.
 One PR I released has some discussion and we should discuss how to continue from there and we can release a new version accordingly.
-- Johnathan: If they are asking for an updated Tock-registers version, can't we just update Tock to that version?
+- Branden: If they are asking for an updated Tock-registers version, can't we just update Tock to that version?
 This might solve everyone's problems.
 - Leon: We have but it makes sense to release a new version of Tock-registers.
 It refactored some bits but not the general structure which doesn't make a ton of sense now.
 There is already a PR out for which we need to have a loose resolution and then